f5devcentral/access-labs/class1/module1/lab2.rst

 Task 1: Resource Provisioning
 ---------------------------------------
 Access Policy Manager (APM) is another module available for use on the BIG-IP platform (Hardware and Virtual).
-Unlike other modules, APM can be provisioned with limited functionality on any BIG-IP platform without a specific license ('see F5 KB15854 <https://support.f5.com/csp/article/K15854>'__).
-APM is licensed based on the number of Access Sessions and Concurrent Users Sessions ('see APM Operations Guide <https://support.f5.com/csp/article/K72971039>'__).
+Unlike other modules, APM can be provisioned with limited functionality on any BIG-IP platform without a specific license (`see F5 KB15854 <https://support.f5.com/csp/article/K15854>`__).
+APM is licensed based on the number of Access Sessions and Concurrent Users Sessions (`see APM Operations Guide <https://support.f5.com/csp/article/K72971039>`__).
 You can provision APM limited and immediately start using all the functions of APM with a limitation of 10 Access and Concurrent user session.

 #.
 Log in to bigip1.f5lab.local with administrative credentials provided